 The unique terraced vineyards of Lavaux are listed as UNESCO World Heritage site.
 The steep slopes between Lausanne and Montreux are one of the most recognized wine-producing regions in Switzerland.
 Terraces are generally parallel to the Lake Geneva shore and there are many roads that connect different levels.
 You can use one of the pre-planned routes or have a walk on your own.
 With the lake visible from almost every place, you can’t get lost.
 The hills look great during spring and summer, but they are most beautiful in autumn.

 Mont Tendre is the highest mountain (1,679 meters) of the Swiss Jura, overlooking the city of Lausanne.
-It’s known for the panoramic view from Lake Neuchatel to Lake Geneva and Savoy Alps, including the Mont Blanc massif.
+It’s known for the panoramic view from Lake Neuchatel to Lake Geneva and Savoy Alps.
+On a good day, you can even see the Mont Blanc massif.
 You can take the 5-hour, 16.6 km long trail from Mollendruz to Col du Marchairuz.
 There is also an option for those less sporty.
 You can drive a car up to the Buvette du Mont Tendre café.
 A walk from there to the summit takes about 15 minutes.

 If you are not an experienced hiker but still want to enjoy the beauty of the Swiss Mountains, try the Rochers-de-Naye train.
-It departs from Montreux every hour and climbs to the top of a 2,042 meters high mountain, through scenic hills, villages and mountain passes.
-The train operates all year long, and there are a lot of things to do at the top.
+It departs from Montreux every hour and climbs to the top of a 2,042 meters high mountain.
+The train goes through scenic hills, villages and mountain passes.
+It operates all year long, and there are a lot of things to do at the top.
 From hikes and walks of different difficulty, through visiting the Mamrot Paradise, to restaurants with local dishes, snacks and panoramic views.

 Lakeside resorts and scenic mountains do not end the list of attractions near Lausanne.
 The region is also known for its hot springs.
 If you start from Lausanne, you can go north, to the Neuchatel Lake and visit Yverdon-les-Baines.
 Thermal pools there are filled with warm, high-sulfur water.
-If you don’t like the eggy smell, you should go south-east instead – to Lavey-les-Bains.
+If you don’t like the smell of rotten eggs, you should go south-east instead – to Lavey-les-Bains.
 Both places have indoor and outdoor pools, with a stable temperature around 30 °C, available all year long.

 VISIONAPARTMENTS in Lausanne